crystal-lang/crystal/_posts/2013-09-23-type-inference-part-1.md

 When a new type arrives to the variable in the context, this is added to the "ongoing" known types.
 So the union appears.

-There is one thing that is not shown still. *Every* ocurrence of the variables have a dependency to the context.
+There is one thing that is not shown still. *Every* occurrence of the variables have a dependency to the context.
 This is shown in the following picture:

 <img src="/images/type-inference/conditional-2.png" width="563" height="325" class="center"/>